Georgia DUI Laws

 What is the legal BAC limit for DUI in Georgia, and what's the difference between the per-se prong and the less-safe prong?

 Georgia's per-se BAC threshold is 0.08 grams or more under O.C.G.A. §40-6-391(a)(5), but the same statute also prohibits operating under the influence of alcohol to the extent that it is less safe for the person to drive under §40-6-391(a)(1) — under the less-safe prong a sub-0.08 driver can still be charged on impairment evidence alone.
 These two prongs run side by side.
 Under the per-se prong, the State proves the case by showing a chemical test reading of 0.08 grams or more at the time of operation.
 Under the less-safe prong, the State proves the case by showing impairment using observational evidence (driving conduct, field-sobriety performance, officer testimony) regardless of the BAC number.
 Commercial drivers face a lower threshold: 0.04 percent or more by weight of alcohol while operating a commercial motor vehicle under §40-6-391(i).
 The operating-a-commercial-motor-vehicle qualifier is structurally embedded in the statute — a CDL holder driving a personal vehicle is NOT subject to the 0.04 threshold for the §40-6-391(i) charge, though the standard 0.08 per-se prong and the less-safe prong both still apply.
 Drivers under 21 face an administrative threshold of 0.02 grams or more under §40-6-391(k)(1) — see ga-faq-3.
 The §40-6-391(a)(6) any-amount drug prong reaches "any amount of marijuana or a controlled substance, as defined in §16-13-21, present in the person's blood or urine, or both, including the metabolites and derivatives of each or both," subject to the §40-6-391(b) safe-harbor for legal use.
 Love v.
 State, 271 Ga.
-398 (1999), construed the (a)(6) prong against inactive marijuana metabolites for legal users; the statutory language remains unchanged and (a)(6) still reaches active metabolites and any controlled-substance presence broadly.
+398 (1999), held (a)(6) facially unconstitutional as applied to marijuana on equal-protection grounds, so post-Love prosecutors cannot charge marijuana presence under (a)(6) and must proceed on impairment under §40-6-391(a)(2) instead.
+The statutory text remains in the code, and (a)(6) still operates as written for non-marijuana controlled substances absent a comparable challenge.
 See ga-faq-14 for the drug-DUI track.

 What is Georgia's under-21 BAC rule?